lukejagodzinski/meteor-astronomy-behaviors/README.md

 You can read more about this behavior in the behavior's [repo](https://github.com/jagi/meteor-astronomy-timestamp-behavior).

+### Slug

+You can read more about this behavior in the behavior's [repo](https://github.com/jagi/meteor-astronomy-slug-behavior).

 ### Sort

 You can read more about this behavior in the behavior's [repo](https://github.com/jagi/meteor-astronomy-sort-behavior).

-### NestedSet

-You can read more about this behavior in the behavior's [repo](https://github.com/jagi/meteor-astronomy-nestedset-behavior).

 ## Writing behaviors